-Weight vest are usually worn over the torso and they are designed to add or remove weighted bars as you may prefer.
+The weight vest is usually worn over the torso, and they are designed to add or remove weighted bars as you may prefer.
 They provide different amounts of resistance and thanks to their high versatility, these vests allow for a wide range of exercises including rope climbing, push-ups, jogging, pull-ups, sit-ups, and many others.

 Before strapping a weight vest to do a CrossFit workout of the day, there are 3 main factors you must consider.

 Your Level of Fitness

 Do you find yourself struggling in CrossFit WODs and always have to scale?
 Do you struggle to complete your workouts within the set time cap?
 Or do you only manage to work out once or twice in a week?
 If this describes you, it is important you build up your fitness level first and after that add extra resistance.
 Even so, it is recommended you start with a light vest and then gradually head towards the weight vest.

 The duration, intensity, and movements incorporated in your WOD play a role on whether you should put on a weight vest.
 For instance, an athlete doing heavy EMOM of cleans doesn’t need to add extra resistance.
 Furthermore, during workouts, your key focus should be on technique, body position, and the bar path.
 Adding on a weight vest can potentially throw you off balance.
 It is also advisable that you confirm with your coach before putting the weight vest on.

 If you just want to vary your metcons, 5 pounds of weight may be sufficient to give you the extra element you have been looking for.
 However, you should also understand that even 5 pounds can significantly affect the make-up of your workout.
 This is especially the case if you are wearing the vest for the first time.